Walking Routes in Norfolk

 The 22 mile Paston Way passes through the beautiful Poppyland of north-east Norfolk, taking in medieval churches, pretty villages, rolling farmland, disused railways and beach walks.

-Click here for the following routes on the Paston Way
+Click here to download map pdf's of the following routes on the Paston Way

 Cromer to Southrepps